Q: Why UCSB? Why should I attend this program?

 Q: What is the Grade Point Average (GPA) requirement for admission?

-A: A 3.00 cumulative GPA for the junior and senior year is required for admission.
-Strong applicants are encouraged to apply for exceptions.
+A: A 3.0 cumulative GPA is required for admission.

 Q: What courses and exams are required for admissions to TEP?

-A: Please visit the UCSB Financial Aid webpage to get an estimate of the cost for Graduate students at UCSB, for California and non-California residents.
+A: Please visit the Financial Support webpage to get an estimate of the cost for the program for California residents.
 Costs may vary depending on the spending patterns per individual.
-For the Teacher Education Program, there are additional test fees as listed in the Application Handbooks under "How to Apply".
+For the Teacher Education Program, there are additional test fees as listed in the Application Handbooks.

 Q: What financial support is available?

-A: There are many financial aid loans, grants, and private fee fellowships available for students in the Teacher Education Program each quarter.
-Please take a look at the Financial Support page.
+A: There are many financial aid loans, grants, and private fellowships available for students in the Teacher Education Program.
+Please take a look at the Financial Support webpage.

 Q: After completion of the program, what is the likelihood of getting a job?

 A: Our graduates are highly sought after.
-We have school districts calling often to recruit, and some visit out campus to meet with our candidates.
-Students wishing to work in declining enrollment areas (such as Santa Barbara) will have a more difficult time securing a position, as the districts often do not make final decisions until August (and sometimes even after school has begun!).
+We have school districts calling often to recruit each spring, and some visit us to meet with our Teacher Candidates.
+Likewise, alumni forward to us various openings at their school sites located throughout California.
+Students wishing to work in declining enrollment areas (such as Santa Barbara) will have a more difficult time securing a position, as these districts often do not make final decisions until August (and sometimes even after school has begun!).
 When you graduate, you will join an alumni of successful teachers, well prepared for their first year, and who give UCSB's TEP the reputation of excellence it enjoys.